Miserlou/Helix/README.md

  - Rat in A Maze graph
  - Brainfuck Interpreter
    - This will require a cludge, since getting the character of a string at an index is not possible with pure OAI.
+ - Computer Romance
+   - Two 'Hers' in a relationship, where the feelings towards each other are based on a constantly-updating synopsis injected into their own prompts.

 ## Contributing